 Regardless of what age you are there are other factors which can increase your risk of miscarriage.

 Drug misuse in pregnancy

-Drinking alcohol in pregnancy – there is ongoing debate about how much, if any alcohol you can consume during pregnancy.
-For many women it feels natural to avoid it altogether.
-However if you do take an occasional drink when pregnant, you shouldn’t take more than two units per week.
+Drinking alcohol in pregnancy – there is an ongoing debate about how much if any alcohol you can consume during pregnancy.
+For many women, it feels natural to avoid it altogether.
+However, if you do take an occasional drink when pregnant, you shouldn’t take more than two units per week.
 A unit is a glass (half pint) of normal strength lager or bitter, or a spirit of 25ml.
 1.5 units of alcohol is a glass of wine of 125ml.